WonderAliceUwU/Chatty-Desktop/README.md

 # TFG
-End of degree project made with Electron
+End of degree project made with Electron and based on Chatty, a private chat app originally made in java